OSGeo/PROJ/docs/source/development/reference/functions.rst

     entry of the returned array is a NULL-entry.
 The array is statically allocated and does not need to be freed after use.

+    Note: starting with PROJ 7.1, this function is deprecated by :cpp:func:`proj_get_units_from_database`

     :returns: :c:type:`PJ_UNITS*`

 .. c:function:: const PJ_PRIME_MERIDIANS* proj_list_prime_meridians(void)